Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 The Rupee number that, left to compound, grows into a Nepali retirement corpus by age 60 — three expense scenarios, three age cohorts, 5% real return.

-A friend at a Pulchowk-area startup — 29, Rs 1.4 lakh take-home, no dependants — asked me a question I had been waiting for someone to ask.
+A friend at a Pulchowk-area startup (29, Rs 1.4 lakh take-home, no dependants) finally asked me the question I had been waiting for someone to ask.

 He had been saving and investing aggressively since 2079: roughly Rs 50,000/month into CIT, an SIP, and an FD ladder, on top of his automatic PF.
 Three years in, his investment account had crossed Rs 22 lakh.
 He liked his job most weeks.
 He did not love it.

-The question was specific: if he stopped adding anything more to his investments today and just let what he had compound until 60, would it be enough to retire on?
+His question was specific.
+If he stopped adding anything more to his investments today and just let what he had compound until 60, would it be enough to retire on?

 That question is Coast FIRE.
-The arithmetic answer for him turned out to be: not yet, but close — and probably within 2–3 more years of current saving.
-This post is how to do that calculation for yourself, with Nepali numbers and Nepali assumptions.
+For him the arithmetic answer turned out to be: not yet, but close, probably within 2–3 more years of current saving.
+This post shows how to do that calculation for yourself, with Nepali numbers and Nepali assumptions.

 Where the concept comes from

-The full FIRE (Financial Independence, Retire Early) framework was popularised in the early 2010s — the Wikipedia FIRE movement entry is the cleanest neutral reference for the taxonomy.
-Coast FIRE is a sub-concept that emerged in the Mr. Money Mustache forum and the r/financialindependence community around 2017–18; no single individual is widely credited with coining the term.
+The full FIRE (Financial Independence, Retire Early) framework was popularised in the early 2010s.
+The cleanest neutral reference for the taxonomy is the Wikipedia FIRE movement entry.
+Coast FIRE is a sub-concept that emerged in the Mr. Money Mustache forum and the r/financialindependence community around 2017–18.
+No single individual is widely credited with coining the term.

 The idea is mechanical.
 The full FI number is the size of an invested portfolio that throws off your annual expenses indefinitely at a safe withdrawal rate (SWR).
 Coast FIRE is the size of the current portfolio that, even with zero further contributions, will grow into the full FI number by the time you actually want to retire.

-The lever is time.
-The earlier you hit it, the smaller the number — because compounding has more years to work.
+Time is the lever.
+The earlier you hit Coast FIRE the smaller the number, because compounding has more years to work.
 Most of the Rule of 72 intuition from the first-10-lakh post applies here directly: at 5%, money doubles every ~14.4 years; at 6%, every 12; at 7%, every ~10.3.

 The two assumptions everything depends on